2025 Global Sumud Flotilla: Arrest, detention and deportations

 After the interception, GSF activists were arrested and transferred to Ktzi'ot Prison in the Negev desert, where severe abuses against Palestinian inmates had been previously reported by human rights groups such as B'Tselem.

 On 3 October 2025, four Italian parliamentarians who had been detained (namely Annalisa Corrado, Marco Croatti, Arturo Scotto and Benedetta Scuderi) left Israel from Ben Gurion Airport after their diplomatic immunity was recognized by the Israeli government.
 They were the first members of the flotilla to be released and leave the country.
 The parliamentarians reported that, during the flight, the pilot announced on the public address system: "There are four people with us whom we must remind that Am Yisrael Chai."
 The announcement incited some passengers to insult the parliamentarians, while one Jewish Israeli passenger reportedly thanked them.

 Also on 3 October, Swiss diplomats visited the nineteen Swiss nationals from the flotilla who were being detained.
 The Swiss foreign ministry said Israeli security officials interrupted the visit due to "various incidents" and that it was planning to file a formal diplomatic protest over the matter.

+Volunteers representing Sumud Nusantara held a press conference at Kuala Lumpur International Airport upon returning to Malaysia.

 On 4 October, Israel deported to Turkey 137 of the GSF activists, flying them on Turkish Airlines.
 The deported activists include 36 Turkish citizens, and nationals from the US, the UAE, Algeria, Morocco, Italy, Kuwait, Libya, Malaysia, Mauritania, Switzerland, Tunisia and Jordan.

 By 5 October 42 detainees had gone on a hunger strike to protest their arrest and Israel's "campaign of total starvation" in the Gaza Strip.
 On the same day, flotilla participant Reyes Rigo Serviá, a Spanish activist, reportedly bit a nurse after a check-up, leading to an extension of her arrest.
 She was scheduled to have been deported by the end of the following day.
 On 5 October, Israel deported to Spain 29 participants from Spain, Portugal and the Netherlands.
 On 6 October, Israel deported 171 additional activists to Greece and Slovakia.
 The group included Greta Thunberg along with activists from Greece, Italy, France, Ireland, Sweden, Poland, Germany, Bulgaria, Lithuania, Austria, Luxembourg, Finland, Denmark, Slovakia, Switzerland, Norway, the UK, Serbia, and the United States.

 The next day, seven Australian participants were deported to Jordan, and by the end of the day the GSF updated their website to show only six participants still being held in detention: Serviá, who was accused of biting a prison official, two Moroccans, and three Norwegians.
 By 8 October, three New Zealand participants had been deported to Jordan as part of a group of 131 flotilla participants.
 By 10 October, the three New Zealanders had returned to Auckland.